 Plastic rings are the most likely to become brittle and break.
 Therefore they are not really suitable for a ring sling.
 Both nylon and aluminum are strong; however, aluminum rings could have a weak spot if they have a join from welding them closed.

 Aesthetically, aluminum might look better, but it’s a matter of personal taste whether you prefer nylon or metal.

 No, these two types of carrier are not the same.
-The baby pouch is a tubular shaped piece of fabric which fits over one shoulder and around your midsection.
+The baby pouch is a tubular-shaped piece of fabric that fits over one shoulder and around your midsection.
 Baby sits in the resulting pouch that’s formed.

 Baby pouches are not adjustable and, therefore, not a “one size fits all” option.
 They are also unsuitable for carrying a little one on your back.

 A ring sling is adjustable and often one size.
 It lets you carry a small baby on your front or hip, or an older child on your back, and is much more versatile than a baby pouch.
 The same carrier can be worn by Mom, Dad, Grandma, Grandpa, or any other caregiver.

 Can You Carry Twins in a Ring Sling?

 Yes, you can use one for twins.
 However, for safety reasons, you will need two slings.
 You would use one over each shoulder, each holding one of your precious bundles.

 Ring slings are a versatile way of keeping baby close and leaving your hands free to do other things.

 Our top pick as the best ring sling is the Pura Vida luxury ring sling.
 Designed by a mom for other moms, the natural bamboo and linen keep both you and baby cool and comfortable.
 It has aluminum rings for safety and is suitable for babies and toddlers.